Resq Legal

 3. Take the Next Step: Your attorney will guide you in filing the claim with the appropriate court or agency, ensuring that all legal requirements are met.
 This step is vital to kickstart the legal process and safeguard your rights.

 4. Prepare for Conversations: Be ready for negotiations with insurance companies or opposing parties.
-It’s important to know that nearly 70% of flight incidents involve human error, which can complicate these discussions.
+It’s important to know that nearly 70% of flight incidents involve multiple parties, which can complicate these discussions.
 If your loved one died in an aviation accident, your attorney will stand by your side, advocating for a fair settlement and drawing on their expertise in aviation law to help.

-5. Consider Your Options: If a settlement isn’t achievable, your attorney may recommend pursuing litigation, which means presenting your case in court.
-This step can be essential for achieving justice and securing the compensation you deserve, especially in complex situations where liability is contested.
+5. Consider Your Options: If a settlement isn’t achievable, your attorney may recommend litigation, which means presenting your case in court.
+This step can be essential for justice and you deserve, especially in complex situations where liability is contested.

 Remember, if your loved one died in an aviation accident, help is available, and you’re not alone in this journey.
 Each step you take is a move toward healing and resolution.